 We often hear the term ‘content marketing,’ but most usually don’t know what it is.
-The concept still sounds new to many people.
-But it’s been around for quite a long time.
+The concept still sounds new to many people, although it’s been around for quite a long time.

 Content is the essence of your business.
 It can include a wide range of formats such as text, images, videos, infographics, polls, articles, E-books, podcasts, and much more.

 A common myth surrounding this topic is that producing content is the same as copywriting.
 People mostly think of it as a written text.
 However, content goes way beyond this definition.
-Clearing your mind of such misconceptions is crucial to the success of your business’ content marketing strategy.
+Clearing your mind of such misconceptions is crucial to the success of your small business content marketing strategy.

 We can define content marketing in many distinct ways.
 It can be a field, a practice, an industry, or a career path.
 But most importantly, it’s a tool many businesses of all sizes can use to market their work and reach out to more customers.

 Content marketing is an essential part of almost every business strategy.
 It involves the use of different content formats we discussed earlier to provide value to your audience.
-All of it comes down to one sole purpose: creating content that people deem valuable.
-Through adopting a journalistic approach, you should try to answer their questions, solve their problems, and get their interest.
+All of it comes down to one sole purpose: creating valuable content for people.

-You can easily understand that content marketing is not about you, your business, or your products and services.
-It’s all about having the right answer to “What does my target audience care about?” and “What’s valuable for them?”
+You need to pay attention that content marketing is not about you, your business, or your products and services.
+Actually, it’s all about having the right answer to “What does my target audience care about?” and “What’s valuable for them?”

-Content marketing brings numerous benefits to the table for many businesses.
-The size of your business is not important in this case.
+Content marketing brings numerous benefits to the table for many businesses, especially small ones.
 Whether you’re a small business owner or a large company CEO, you’ll benefit from incorporating content marketing into your business strategy.
-The benefits mentioned below also apply to content marketing for a small business.
+So, the benefits mentioned below also apply to small business content marketing:

 1. Attract new customers

-By producing the right content, you’ll also keep those that are already your customers engaged.
-These are typically your loyal customers and will need new reasons to remain loyal.
+By producing the right content, you’ll also keep those that are already your customers engaged and will give them new reasons to remain loyal.
 You should consistently try to delight them with the content you curate.
 Once you keep up the efforts for a while, you’ll become a credible authority in your niche.
 You’ll eventually form a sense of community around your business, which makes your customer list longer.

-If you manage to successfully carry out your business’ content marketing strategy and make it flourish, more profitable benefits will follow.
+If you manage to successfully carry out your small business content marketing strategy and make it flourish, more profitable benefits will follow.
 These benefits include:

-Once you’re successfully attracting new visitors to your website or even social media, you start to garner vast amounts of data related to your customers’ interaction.
+Once you’re successfully attracting new visitors to your website or your even social media platforms, you start to garner vast amounts of data related to your customers’ interaction.
 You can use the data to customize ads based on your audience’s tastes and needs, and therefore, you can get higher ROI from advertising.